llvm/llvm-project/clang/docs/UsersManual.rst

      still occur in some cases.
 NaN and infinite and  values are not handled.
      This is the default value.

+.. option:: -fcx-limited-range:

+   This option is aliased to ``-fcomplex-arithmetic=basic``.
+It enables the naive mathematical formulas for complex division and multiplication with no NaN checking of results.
+The default is ``-fno-cx-limited-range`` aliased to ``-fcomplex-arithmetic=full``.
+This option is enabled by the ``-ffast-math`` option.

+.. option:: -fcx-fortran-rules:

+   This option is aliased to ``-fcomplex-arithmetic=improved``.
+It enables the naive mathematical formulas for complex multiplication and enables application of Smith's algorithm for complex division.
+See SMITH, R. L. Algorithm 116:
+   Complex division.
+Commun.
+ACM 5, 8 (1962).
+   The default is ``-fno-cx-fortran-rules`` aliased to ``-fcomplex-arithmetic=full``.

 .. _floating-point-environment:

 Accessing the floating point environment